DominikStiller/ptinsight/playground/3_flink-singlenode/README.md

 make apply
 ```

-3. Install Flink using Ansible, pulling the inventory from the Terraform state.
+3. Install Flink and Kafka using Ansible, pulling the inventory from the Terraform state.
 ```
 make setup
 ```